QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 * Look instead for an approximate solution

-By approximate solution, we mean a :math:`b \in \mathbb R^k` such that :math:`X b` is as close to :math:`y` as possible
+By approximate solution, we mean a :math:`b \in \mathbb R^k` such that :math:`X b` is as close to :math:`y` as possible.

-The next theorem shows that the solution is well defined and unique
+The next theorem shows that the solution is well defined and unique.

-The proof uses the OPT
+The proof uses the OPT.

 **Theorem** The unique minimizer of  :math:`\| y - X b \|` over :math:`b \in \mathbb R^K` is